Understanding Fairness in Software Engineering: Insights from Stack Exchange: Findings

 The approach was used to categorize 28 fairness questions and 108 fairness answers.
 When applying the approach on to the fairness answers, we referred to the 96 corresponding questions to obtain a better sense of the overall context.
 The outcomes of the open coding process were shared with the second and third authors.
 For validation, the three authors discussed each context and its examples, but no new results emerged.

 After obtaining the contexts, we examined the most popular ones by using three distinct complementing measures of popularity that have been used in previous work: average number of views, average number of posts marked as favourite, and average score \cite{Ahmed2018, Bagherzadeh2019}.
 Average views indicate the interest of the community by presenting how often a post is viewed by both visitors and the site's registered users \cite{Ahmed2018}.
-In \textsc{Stack Overflow}, a high view count indicates that more developers face the same or a similar problem \cite{Nadi2016}.
+In \textsc{SO}, a high view count indicates that more developers face the same or a similar problem \cite{Nadi2016}.
 Average number of favourites refer to the degree of interest in the solution to the problem addressed in the question \cite{Bajaj2014}, while average scores measure the importance of the topic to the community \cite{Bajaj2014}.
 Because view counts, favourite counts, and scores are unique to questions only, we only considered 28 fairness questions and 96 corresponding questions.
-We recognized that the previous related studies \cite{Ahmed2018, Bagherzadeh2019, Bajaj2014, Nadi2016} examined \textsc{Stack Overflow}.
-However, \textsc{StEx} is a network of sites, with \textsc{Stack Overflow} being one of them.
+We recognized that the previous related studies \cite{Ahmed2018, Bagherzadeh2019, Bajaj2014, Nadi2016} examined \textsc{SO}.
+However, \textsc{StEx} is a network of sites, with \textsc{SO} being one of them.
 All \textsc{StEx} sites utilize the same software and process, but are generally oriented towards different communities.
 Therefore, it is appropriate to compare these measures across different \textsc{StEx} sites.

-We also discovered that there was 60\% missing data (i.e., \texttt{NaN}) in the favorite count, therefore we eliminated favorite count from the measurement.
+We also discovered that there was 60\% missing data in the favorite count, therefore we eliminated favorite count from the measurement.
 We further found that the distributions of view counts and score were skewed to the right (skewness 2.78 \& 3.14 respectively).
-Therefore, we calculated the measures using median instead of the mean (i.e., average) \cite{MacGill1981}.
+Therefore, we calculated the measures using median instead of the mean \cite{MacGill1981}.